Wrestling Hillary Clinton: Part I

 Because of a quirk in the law, I was also a legal adult in 1989.
 A week after my great-uncle Bob’s funeral on 03 August 1989, the coincidentally named Judge Robert “Bob” Downing of the East Baton Rouge Parish 19th Judicial District granted my request to be emancipated from my family.
 The justice system of Louisiana based on the Napoleonic Code from when Louisiana, named after King Louis and Queen Anna of France, was a French colony.
 The code persisted after the Louisiana purchase and then the civil war, stubbornly clinging to law books and making Louisiana have a judicial system unique among all United States, just like it is still divided into Catholic parishes rather than counties like in every other state.
 Under Louisiana’s code, Judges have more leeway and rely less on predicate cases from the U.S. Supreme Court, so Judge Bob could practically do what he wanted.
 He told me what I had to do, and I began the paperwork as Uncle Bob lay dying.

-My girlfriend, Lea, a film buff a year older than I was and nicknamed Princess Lea, like in Star Wars, picked me up and drove me from the courthouse to the army recruiter’s office, where I held up the certificate that said I was a legal adult.
-I signed a contract and began the army’s delayed entry program.
-I was guaranteed $36,000 for college from the GI Bill, and an assignment with the 82nd if I passed Airborne school.
+I was guaranteed $36,000 for college from the GI Bill, infantry school, and an assignment with the famous 82nd Airborne Division if I passed Airborne school.
 The contract depended on me graduating high school, passing the ASVAB test, and not being found guilty of a crime.
 If I were arrested, Judge Bob had emphasized, I’d be charged as an adult and go to jail, just like my dad and his father, and not even he could help me.
+I said I understood; and, though I had practically failed out of high school my first two years, I brought in my report card to show I was doing better now that I wrestled, and I said that I would work extra hard to ensure I was ready for the army and 82nd Airborne.

 I was average in academics and strength for a 17 year old, but I was persistent and would show up to practice early and stay late, teaching basic wrestling moves to 250 pound football linebackers nearly as strong as Hillary so that I could practice my defense.
 I weighed around 152 midweek, and I fasted one to two days before weigh-in.
-Sometimes Lea drove me to the downtown wrestling club and I joined other wrestlers tackling the state capital steps sweating off a few pounds and building leg strength; Baton Rouge is a flat city barely above sea level, and the capital building was the only place we could run uphill unless we did laps on football bleachers, which became boring after an hour or so.
+Lea sometimes drove me to the downtown wrestling club and I joined other wrestlers tackling the state capital steps sweating off a few pounds and building leg strength; Baton Rouge is a flat city barely above sea level, and the capital building was the only place we could run uphill unless we did laps on football bleachers, which became boring after an hour or so.
 Sitting in class on Fridays, I ducked my head down and subtly spit into a Gatorade bottle I held between my legs.
+I began every morning around 4am, studying algebra and physics for an hour then doing around a hundred pushups and running four to five miles, spitting into the grass along sidewalks of the streets around Belaire High School.

 When Coach noticed me training extra hard, he showed me how to be more efficient by using my gangly arms and legs as fulcrums with the cradle, wrapping my long arms around an opponents neck and a leg, locking my hands, and bringing their knee to their face and rolling their shoulders to the mat.
 I learned that I could pin even the linebackers once I clasped my hands.
 Thanks to Coach, I grew to have the strongest cradle in all of Baton Rouge, maybe even in all of southern Louisiana.